Ruoo21/simple-recipes-website/README.md

 1. Use HTML5 proficiently, showing a great understanding of HTML tags and attributes.
 2. Know when to use a PNG, SVG, JPG, or GIF.
+3. Know how to use lists proficiently.
+4. Make a simple website.